sarim64/Key-to-Speedy-Success-for-Cyclistic/README.md

-# Key-to-Speedy-Success-for-Cyclistic
 # Key to Speedy Success for Cyclistic
-# Statement of Business Task:
+## Statement of Business Task:
-# How annual members and casual riders differ?
+How annual members and casual riders differ?
-# Data Source:
+## Data Source:
 A publicly available data set, “divvy-tripdata”.
 I used one year, year 2021, of trip data in my analysis.
 One year data is sufficient to get actionable insights from the data.
-# Documentation:
+## Documentation:
 This detailed report, an SQL file with actual queries and a Tableau “Data Story” is available will be ready by the end of this project.
 # Detailed Analysis Process:
 After reading the requirements, I determined three questions.
-Design marketing strategies aimed at converting casual riders into annual members.
+1. Design marketing strategies aimed at converting casual riders into annual members.
-To better understand how annual members and casual riders differ.
+2. To better understand how annual members and casual riders differ.
-Why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+3. Why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Out of these 3 questions, second one is relevant to data analytics team.
 “To better understand how annual members and casual riders differ.”

 For this task, I needed at least 1 year of data, so that I can analyze it with different angles.
 So, I downloaded data related to year 2021.
 Before moving forward, it was important to check the completeness and accuracy of the data.
 I used BigQuery as well as PostgreSQL as tools for preparing, cleaning and analyzing data.
 I used Tableau to visualize my analysis.
-Data Combining
+## Data Combining
 So, as a first step, I uploaded all 12 CSV files in BigQuery.
 Now this was the time to use my SQL knowledge to prepare, clean and analyze data using SQL queries.
 I checked the data types for all the columns in all 12 tables in BigQuery just to make sure that data types are aligned, because I had to combine these tables into one.